Our events program

 .jpg)

 Donna Cherniak, MD is a physician specializing in family medicine.
-She is actively practising in the Sherbrooke area.
-She is co-author of the Birth Control Handbook, 1968, an initiative of the McGill Students Society, A Book about Birth Control.
+She is co-author of the Birth Control Handbook, 1968, an initiative of the McGill Students Society.

 Karin Wells is a CBC Radio documentary maker and author of The Abortion Caravan.

 Maureen McTeer, is a lawyer specializing in health law, an author of five books and a well-known women’s rights advocate.
-Her fifth and current book, FERTILITY: 40 Years of Change, (Irwin Law, 2022) covers the major issues of infertility, assisted human reproductive technologies, genetics and embryo research.
 Photo credit Valberg Imaging, Inc.

 Jennifer Brant (She/Her) Kanien’kehá:ka, is a mother-scholar and assistant professor at the University of Toronto.
 Jennifer writes and teaches about Indigenous maternal pedagogies, reproductive justice for Indigenous women, and Indigenous women's literature.

-Panelists explored the milestones and groundbreaking moments we should remember.
+Panelists explored the milestones and groundbreaking moments.
 Are women’s voices truly heard through the media?
 What are the barriers that still need to come down and what new opportunities have opened up?
 How have opportunities for women in the media evolved?
 What was it like starting out?
 What are the barriers that still need to come down?
-What new opportunities have opened up?

 Moderated by: